 The Abbott BinaxNOW test was used in a UCSF research study where it had a sensitivity of 93.3% and a specificity of 99.9%.
 The high specificity means that this test is unlikely to give false positive results.
 The sensitivity means that the test may miss some individuals who don’t have a viral load that is high enough to be detected by a rapid test.
 Rapid tests flag most infectious cases (even asymptomatic cases!), but negative results don’t rule out infection.

-Yes.
+Yes, we offer follow-up PCR testing.
 Polymerase Chain Reactions (PCR) are considered the gold standard in COVID-19 testing because of their high sensitivity and are often required as a confirmatory test.
-Typical costs can be $100 per test and turnaround time can be days instead of minutes.
+Typical costs can be $100 per test or more and turnaround time is often days long, instead of minutes.
 PCR testing detects RNA (or genetic material) that is specific to the virus.
 These tests can detect the virus within days of infection, even at low viral loads.
 However, they can also detect the low level presence of virus long after a person has quarantined and after they are no longer contagious, so should not be used to confirm whether a person remains infectious.

 Rapid antigen testing detects protein fragments of the coronavirus, so the virus needs to reach sufficient levels to be detected.
 These tests are good at detecting viral loads that correspond with a person’s period of infectiousness.
 In a recent UCSF study, rapid antigen tests were able to detect individuals that had recently been infected, even before they started showing symptoms.
 Given the low cost and quick result turnaround, rapid tests are best used for frequent screening.
 They are also the best choice for confirming a person is no longer infectious after they have undergone quarantine.